What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Onigiri

 Great as mid-day snack, onigiri are triangular-shaped rice balls wrapped in seaweed and usually filled with a salty ingredient.
-Sold from street vendors and convenient stores, onigiri are good for on-the-go.
+Sold from street vendors and convenient stores, they’re good when you’re on-the-go.

 Japanese Crepes